edm1/error-aware-demultiplexer/README.md

 #### Recommended
 - [PyPy3](http://pypy.org/) (>=2.4.0)

 Using pypy3 instead of python3 will give approximately 3x speed up.
+If you do not have pypy3 installed, it can be installed using `python extras/install_pypy3-2.4.0.py`.

 ## Usage